Wanted murder suspect hiding in the area, Aiken County Sheriff's Office says

 Lee is known to be in hiding with the help of known associates in the Aiken-Augusta area, the sheriff's office said.

-Anyone with any information about Lee's whereabouts are encouraged to contact the Aiken County Sheriff’s Office at 803-648-6811.
+Anyone with any information about Lee's whereabouts is encouraged to call the Aiken County Sheriff’s Office at 803-648-6811.